We may receive compensation when you click on links to products from our partners.

-More people than ever want to quit their jobs and start travelling the world.
+More people than ever want to quit their jobs and start traveling the world.
 Wanderlust should definitely be the word of the decade.
-With everything a click away, we are finding it increasingly hard not to dream of sandy beaches, new cultures and mysterious languages.
+With everything a click away, we are finding it increasingly hard not to dream of sandy beaches, new cultures, and mysterious languages.

 Freelance writing can be hard at first.
 You might make minimum wage and struggle quite a bit.
 But if youíre passionate about what you do, it can soon turn into a rewarding career.
 Think about it before you dive in.
 Are you good at writing?
 Do you have an engaging style of telling stories?
 Are you a bit of an entrepreneur?
 If you answered yes to all of these, then you just might have what it takes for travel writing.

 Start a blog at first.
-Anil Polat, from Fox Nomad, as well as a bunch of other world famous bloggers started out small.
+Most world-famous bloggers, started out small.
 Be super-active on social media, engage with travel writers like yourself and publications alike.
 Be a bit of a hustler, it’s what gets you the attention you need.

 Pitch your ideas to travel magazines or international papers and you just might get a chance to freelance for them or even to write a permanent column.
 Not to mention you could turn your whole experience into a book, just like others before you have.